London Restaurants within a 5 minute walk of Barbican Station | Ratings, Reviews & Maps

 Overall we had a great experience at Balfour St Barts and could not recommend it enough as a wedding venue!

-Olivia Gahagan - 12 months ago
+Olivia Gahagan - a year ago

 We went for dinner and drinks.
 The staff were lovely and wine was excellent (as expected, as we had previously visited the winery and knew the Balfour wine was great!).
 However, unfortunately there wasn’t much of an atmosphere as it was the first week in January and assume it’s quieter than usual, and the food was cold and overcooked at the same time.
 A real shame as I think the location, staff and wine make it fantastic, but just missing the atmosphere and good food.
 It was also very expensive for what we got!

-Sarah Ralphs - 2 months ago
+Sarah Ralphs - 5 months ago